TheScienceOfCode/thescienceofcode.github.io/content/post/sdl-vscode-c-cpp-debug.en.md

    **Fix windows intellisense error for SDL.h include**

-     On Windows VSCode intellisense won't find SDL include but you can step over and follow the IDE suggestion to add a path to the C/C++ extension (add *C:/sdl2/include/SDL2*).
+     On Windows VSCode intellisense won't find SDL include but you can step over and follow the IDE suggestion to add a path to the C/C++ extension (actually you should add *C:/sdl2/include/SDL2*).
 In the end, the file **.vscode/c_cpp_properties.json** should look like this:

      ```json
      {